 A few days before my shoulder began to freeze that fateful January, something weird happened in my office at home as I was sitting at my desk…

-A post-it note fell off the wall before me where I had pinned it on a nail and landed on my desk the right way up and the right way round.
+A post-it note fell off the pinboard on the wall before me and landed on my desk the right way up and the right way round.
 In this note I had written my favorite quote: “I am not a drop in the ocean.
 I am the ocean in a drop.”
 Astounded, I read it back to myself as it lay before me delivered by an invisible hand, and I knew then it was a message.
 And, during the five harrowing months that followed, I often thought about that note.
 It was meant to remind me how strong I am.
 It told me to brace myself.

 And would you believe it?
 Before my mother got ill with the big C and my beloved Corfiot grandmother passed away on the island of Limnos (both last April and at the same time!), again my angels sent me a prior message.
 You guessed it – another item fell by an invisible hand in my office as I worked.
 Now, I realize I risk sounding like a rambling fool.
 Many will say, “it’s coincidence”, and others may even suggest earthquake tremors.
 And it’s your right to believe what you must.
 I’ll just say nothing else has ever moved of its own accord at any other time in my house.
 At least not when a gust of wind or very loud sound waves can explain it.
 Plus, my office is a tiny, windowless room and I always work in utter silence.